captainflasmr/dotfiles/emacs/emacs--init.md

 ;;
 ;; -> package-remote
 ;;
-;; will be able to remove the fillowing package-vc-install as of emacs 20 ;; as this will be built-in
+;; will be able to remove the following package-vc-install as of emacs 30 ;; as this will be built-in
 (unless (package-installed-p 'vc-use-package)
   (package-vc-install "https://github.com/slotThe/vc-use-package"))